Members,

 Although not all of this information will necessarily be needed for each problem, please try to cover as many of the above aspects as possible, to ensure that we have the information we need to accurately help you.

 There are several programs which you can use to determine all of the above specs, except for the power supply.
-They are available for free download here:
+Two of these are available for free download at the following locations:

 All the info for the power supply can (in most cases) be found on the side of the power supply itself.